Find out our training Itinerary through this link. The file, which you can download at the bottom of this page, indicates:

 "I'm very well trained and I think I'm in a position to deal with any professional challenge."

 The resources we give the house officers provide them with added value.
-After finishing a medical residency at Barraquer, Dr. Sanjuán stayed on at the Centre by way of a Fellowship programme.
+After finishing a medical residency at Barraquer, Dr. Sanjuán completed a Fellowship programme at the Centre.

 PDF · 144 KB · Español